 Studio profiles are the “purest” profiles and feature the exact tone captured from the source amplifier.
 They are the most accurate to the original amp and are what most players use.

 Merged profiles were developed for players who want to use a traditional guitar cabinet (like a Marshall cabinet with Celestion Vintage 30s, for example) on stage for monitoring purposes but want the tone of the Studio profiles sent to the PA or recording console.
 To accomplish this, the Merged profiles send a “direct” signal (no cabinet) out the Kemper’s Direct Output and Speaker Output, and the Studio signal (with cabinet) out the Main and Headphone Outputs.

 If you want to use a traditional guitar cabinet with traditional guitar speakers as either a stage monitor or as your primary tone, you’ll want to use the Merged profiles.
 Please keep in mind, using a traditional guitar cabinet greatly affects your guitar tone and will invariably change the tone away from what you hear in our demos.
 We recommend only using the Merged profiles as a non-critical stage monitor or if you want to create your own tone and don’t want to duplicate the tone heard in our demos.

-Is there a Difference in the Tone through the Main and Headphone Outputs?
+Is there a Difference in Tone Between Studio and Merged Profiles when Listening Through the Main or Headphone Outputs?

 Merged profiles require a two-step profiling process.
 First, the direct amp tone (before the cabinet) is captured.
 The cabinet from the Studio profile of the amp is then copied over and “merged” with the captured direct signal, creating the Merged profile.
 The accuracy of this process depends on the Kemper’s ability to figure out what part of the Studio profile is the amp and what part is the cabinet.
 The Kemper does an amazingly good job of this, but there can be slight differences in tone from the Studio Profile.